wjx0820/athena-core/README.md

   cli-ui:
 ```

-For additional plugins and detailed configuration options, refer to the [Wiki](https://github.com/Athena-AI-Lab/athena-core/wiki).
+For additional plugins and detailed configuration options, refer to the [Configuration Guide](docs/configuration.md).

 6. Launch Athena:
 ```bash